kiler129/SupercacheBundle/README.md

   }
   ```
   3. ~~Execute following command and follow onscreen instructions `app/console supercache:install`~~
   Currently manual installation is required.
-You should create `webcache` directory in root folder and than perform two steps described in **Troubleshooting** section below.
+You should create `webcache` directory in root folder and than perform first two steps described in **Troubleshooting** section below.

 ## Configuration
 TBD